<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 Automatic Pool Cover Maintenance 101

 Daily maintenance sounds more daunting than it is.
-There are just two simple tasks that need to be performed to ensure your automatic pool cover lasts as long as possible:
+There are just two tasks that need to be performed to ensure your automatic pool cover lasts as long as possible:

 1. Make sure the cover remains closed - This will help to heat your pool.
 In fact, by keeping the pool cover closed, you could increase the temperature by 10-15 degrees.
 Already have a heated pool?
 The automatic pool cover will help to maintain the heat instead of letting it dissipate into the air.
 The heavy vinyl actually works better than a solar cover.